How to get your lawn mower safely through the winter

 To remove dirt from the underside of the machine, tilt the machine backward so that the spark plug points upward.
 If the machine is tilted sideways oil may enter the air filter or the exhaust, with the risk of damage occurring.

 Check that the mowing blade is undamaged before using it for the first time in spring.
-If there are any cracks or notches in it, it must be replaced straight away by a VIKING Approved Dealer.
+If there are any cracks or notches in it, it must be replaced straight away by a STIHL Approved Dealer.
 Otherwise it is advisable to remove the blade and sharpen it, or have it sharpened and balanced by a specialist.
 It is also advisable to repeat this procedure after about every 25 hours' operation to maintain optimum mowing performance.

 Once all the maintenance jobs have been completed the lawn mower should be stored under cover in a dust-free, dry place.
 The storage position is the normal position.
 Important: lawn mowers with a starter battery must be stored in a frost-free environment.